emmanuel354/machineLearning/markdownGit/REAME.md

 ###### Heading6(######heading)

 *Italics
--its done by using astrerisks or underscore b4 and after the text we want in italics -*this text* is in italics
+- its done by using astrerisks or underscore b4 and after the text we want in italics
+- *this text* is in italics
--_this text_ is also in italics
+- _this text_ is also in italics

 *Em
 - we use double astrericks or underscore